Value of Medical Innovation

-The President’s Council of Advisors on Science and Technology in 2012 reported that innovative medicines had played a “profound role” in this impressive life-expectancy progress.
+The President’s Council of Advisors on Science and Technology in 2012 stated that innovative medicines had played a “profound role” in this impressive life-expectancy progress.

-- U.S. life expectancy at birth has risen from 47 years at the turn of the 20th century to 78 years today.
+- U.S. life expectancy has risen from 47 years at the turn of the 20th century to 79 years today.

 - Between 1980 and 2010, medical advancements helped add 5 years to U.S. life expectancy.

-- New therapies have contributed to a nearly 22 percent decline in cancer deaths in the U.S. since the peak in 1991.
+- New medicines have contributed to a 23 percent decline in cancer deaths in the U.S. since the peak in 1991.

 - U.S. cancer survivorship alone has more than tripled since 1970, with nearly 14.5 million cancer survivors alive in the country last year.